onichandame/kickstarter/README.md

 # Usage

-1. clone this repo to your home directory.
-Normally it is **$HOME**.
+1. clone this repo.
-2. make sure you have backed up *.bashrc*, *.vimrc* and *.vim/* before proceeding
+2. make sure you have backed up *.bashrc*, *.vimrc*, *_vimrc*, *.vim/* and *vimfiles/* before proceeding.
+They are normally found under your $HOME directory.
-3. read *configure.sh* before proceeding as you should never trust a script before reading it
+3. read the script before proceeding as you should never trust a script before reading it
 4. run *.\/configure.sh* with mode

 note1: only the first specified mode has effect, the latter modes will be ignored.